ValerieThoma/checklist-html/README.md

 # Chick Flick Checklist

-## A mostly arbitrary standard of measure for which to determine the "chickiness" of a film.
-That is to say, does this movie observe enough of the tropes present in a majority of cinema that is commercially marketed toward women?
+## A *mostly arbitrary* standard of measure for which to determine the "chickiness" of a film.
+That is to say, does this movie observe enough of the tropes present in the majority of cinema that is commercially marketed toward women?

 ![Header](/FiLM.jpg)